Sometimes You Have To Accept A Financial Slip-Up As A Learning Experience

 Organizing our Finances

-After returning home after the funeral for my father-in-law and learning as much as we did from meetings with everyone from the coroner to the doctors, lawyers, funeral home, cemetery, banks, Ministry of Transportation (MOT) we had brain overload.
+After learning as much as we could from the coroner to the doctors, lawyers, funeral home, cemetery, banks, Ministry of Transportation (MOT) we had brain overload.

 We insure eligible deposits at each member institution up to a maximum of $100,000 (principal and interest combined) per depositor per insured category.
 To be eligible for deposit insurance, deposits must be payable in Canada and in Canadian currency.
 We do not cover foreign currency deposits including US dollars.